fazer06/micro-reddit/README.md

 - rails new micro-reddit

-After you create new direcotry, change into that directory from the command line:
+After you create the new project, change into that directory from the command line:

 - cd micro-reddit